Jurisak/MFramework/README.md

 - `get_movement` - returns a move for a elevator step

 ### 1.2 class ElevatorSystem
 It's a main class which runs whole elevator behavior.
-It expects two variables. `floor_size` is indicating size of a house on which elevators are operating. elevators is number of elevators in a house.
+It expects two variables: `floor_size` is indicating size of a house on which elevators are operating and `elevators` is number of elevators in a house.
 The most important method is `run_system` which runs the whole program.
 This method creates parallel `Elevator` classes and listens from input for commands.
 The commands are described in 1.3.

 ### 1.3 input commands